Your 2021 Award winners and highly commended services

 - Friday 10 September: stage 2 awards e-poster deadline (invite only)

-- Thursday 28 October 2021: The Excellence Network Awards ceremony will take place online.
+- Thursday 28 October 2021: The Excellence Network Awards ceremony took place online

-The Excellence Network Awards committee will consider all completed applications from services that have submitted the required entry information.
+The Excellence Network Awards committee considered all completed applications from services that submitted the required entry information.

-The committee is made up of professionals from across the multi-disciplinary team, and people living with Parkinson's.
+The committee was made up of professionals from across the multi-disciplinary team, and people living with Parkinson's.